 Children Should Not Handle Fireworks

 NEVER let children handle, play with or light any fireworks.
-Only adults should handle and light the fireworks.
-The fireworks are great family fun, but they burn hot and are intended to be handled only by adults.
+Only responsible adults should handle and light the fireworks.

 Do not Use Alcohol With Fireworks

 Don’t consume alcohol while lighting fireworks.
 Fireworks must be used only by individuals who act in a responsible manner and who are not under the influence of alcohol or drugs.

 Follow your local and state laws regarding the possession and use of fireworks, and use good common sense when using fireworks.

 Read all directions, cautions, labels and warnings on each individual firework to understand the product performance and hazards associated with the use of the item.

 Do not ignite fireworks while holding them.
 Always light fireworks on a hard, flat level surface to insure the stability of the items.
 Grass is generally not suitable for any aerial items.
 If lighting on grass, lay down a flat wooden board for a shooting surface.

 Stabilize cakes and tubes using cement blocks or bricks to prevent them from tipping over during use.